-The institutional Catholic Church's veneer of holiness covers a deeply embedded clerical culture marked by excessive narcissism.
+The institutional Catholic Church's veneer of holiness covers a deeply embedded clerical culture marked by excessive, toxic narcissism.
 This narcissism has had a pervasive influence on shaping the traditional spirituality common to Catholicism.
 The vibrancy of this clerical spirituality is exquisitely refined within the experience of sexual abuse by a bishop or a priest.
 This is not unlike the psychic processes used by the torturers of the Inquisition wherein pain was inflicted and justified by a superior clerical power.
-Although Church writings and teachings often refer to the "spirituality of the laity" the institutional Catholic Church does not promote or support an authentic spirituality for laypersons that is rooted in the essence of Christianity.
+Although Church writings and teachings often refer to the "spirituality of the laity," the institutional Catholic Church does not promote or support an authentic spirituality for laypersons that is rooted in the essence of Christianity.

 The so-called lay spirituality is a by-product of the narcissistic spirituality that pervades the clerical culture.
-This toxic clerical spirituality is the most influential factor in the hierarchy's widespread enabling of sexual abuse by clerics.
-In this process of enabling, the grooming of the victims, a prelude to the actual sexual molestation, depends on their subservience to the offending cleric.
+This toxic clerical spirituality is the most influential factor in the hierarchy's widespread enabling of sexual abuse by clerics of all ranks.
+The process of enabling and grooming the victims as a prelude to the actual sexual violation, depends in no small degree, on their subservience to the offending cleric.
 This belief in the superiority of the cleric is a direct result of the institutionalized narcissism, which also causes significant confusion in the victims' perception of their own religiosity.

-The magical image of the cleric's superior position, fed by the self-serving narcissistic spirituality, not only facilitates the initial molestation but also contributes as well to almost certain re-victimization.
-The clash between the dependent, submissive religiosity of the victim and the narcissistic religiosity of the priest-perpetrator is traumatic enough but the trauma is then intensified by the equally stunning betrayal by the hierarchical leadership of the church.
-This betrayal begins on the local level with the victims' own bishops and extends all the way to the Vatican.
+The magical image of the cleric's superior role, fed by the self-serving narcissistic spirituality, not only facilitates the initial molestation but also contributes as well to almost certain re-victimization.
+The clash between the dependent, submissive religiosity of the victim and the narcissistic religiosity of the priest-perpetrator is traumatic enough but the trauma is then intensified by the equally stunning betrayal by the hierarchical leadership of the institutional Church.
+This betrayal begins on the local level with the victim's own bishop and extends all the way to the Vatican.
 This dynamic depends on the fundamental demand for blind obedience and is a condition for advancement within the clerical system.

-The symptoms of the collision include anger and even rage at clergy and all things associated with the institutional church along with a rejection of one's Catholic past and most if not all of the trappings, customs and symbols of Catholicism.
+The symptoms of the collision include anger and even rage at clergy and all things associated with the institutional Church along with a rejection of one's Catholic past and most if not all of the trappings, customs and symbols of Catholicism.
 Many sexual abuse victims experience uncontrollable anger, nausea, anxiety or even panic when entering a Catholic Church or upon seeing robed churchmen.
 The sense of anger and rejection often remain though sometimes they transcend from controlling the victim to being controlled by him or her.
-The image of god so deeply internalized by most Catholics often causes victims to proclaim themselves as atheists.
-The deep wounds from the abuse do not often allow the victim to pass from rejection of all things Catholic to a state of emotional and psychological neutrality about the church.
+The image of God so deeply internalized by most Catholics is, in their minds, directly related to the abuse suffered and often causes victims to proclaim themselves as atheists.
+The deep wounds from the abuse do not often allow the victim to easily pass from rejection of all things Catholic to a state of emotional and psychological neutrality about the Church.
 The anger and hostility may be kept under control but it is still present.